AnimaApp/anima-dsa/packages/docs/guide/manage-design-tokens/sync-design-tokens.md

 ## Connect with GitHub

 ::: tip Heads up!
 You'll need a GitHub account.
-If you dont have one, you can [create one for free :arrow_upper_right:](https://github.com/signup).
+If you don't have one, you can [create one for free :arrow_upper_right:](https://github.com/signup).
 :::

 ### 1. Generate your Personal Access Token